Westminster Cathedral Choir

 The choir's reputation is ever-expanding and it continues to reach new audiences through its series of acclaimed recordings on the Hyperion label.
 In 1998 the choir was awarded the Gramophone Awards for 'Best Choral Recording of the Year' and 'Record of the Year' for the performance of Frank Martin's Messe and Pizzetti's Requiem, and since then many further highly-acclaimed discs have been released.

-The most recent release, in January 2013, is Miserere: A sequence of music for Lent, St Joseph and the Annunciation.
-A further CD of music by James MacMillan, Tenebrae Responsories, is due to be released later in 2013.
+The two most recent releases are Miserere: A sequence of music for Lent, St Joseph and the Annunciation (January 2013); a further CD of music by James MacMillan, Tenebrae Responsories, was released in July 2013.
+Both are available for purchase from the Cathedral Gift Shop.

 The choir has a history of commissioning and performing new music, famous examples being Britten’s Missa brevis for boys’ voices, the Mass in G minor by Vaughan Williams and compositions by Wood, Holst and Howells.
 Within the last decade the choir has commissioned new Masses from James MacMillan, Peter Maxwell Davies, Judith Bingham, John Tavener, Matthew Martin and Stephen Hough, all of which were first performed in the context of the regular liturgies at Westminster Cathedral.